 Where NH rail trails meet history

 The more I hike around the Granite State, the more I become aware of the pieces of history visible along the way.
 There are stories everywhere, told in many ways: markers, signs, cellar holes, even concrete footings from long-gone towers and cabins.
-The recent dedication of a historical marker not far from my home sparked this post, which first appeared at nhrtc.org, the website of the New Hampshire Rail Trails Coalition.
+The recent dedication of a historical marker not far from my home sparked this post, which I wrote for nhrtc.org, the website of the New Hampshire Rail Trails Coalition.

 You’ll be well rewarded as you travel along New Hampshire’s rail trails if you keep your eyes open for reminders of Granite State history and heritage.
 You’ll find informative markers, plaques, and signs celebrating people and events.
 Among the newest is the Black Heritage Trail marker honoring William Hobdy, mounted on the Derry Rail Trail just south of Broadway (NH Route 102).